Kelly Kelly: ECW and Extreme Exposé (2006–2008)

 Kelly and Knox progressed into a storyline with CM Punk in September, in which Kelly developed a liking for Punk, flirting with him and watching his matches, and Knox became increasingly jealous.
 This led to a match between Knox and Punk, during which Kelly cheered for Punk.
 At December to Dismember, Kelly and Knox faced Ariel and Kevin Thorn in a mixed tag team match, during which Knox refused to tag in before leaving her.
 On the following episode of ECW, Kelly defeated Ariel with a roll-up in her first singles match.
 Afterward, Knox made his way to the ring with flowers, but ended up performing his signature swinging reverse STO on her, ending their relationship and giving her a scripted injury—removing her from television for six weeks.

 She returned on January 16, 2007, to announce she was newly single and bringing back Kelly's Exposé.
 The following week, she joined forces with Layla and Brooke to form Extreme Exposé.
 The trio performed a weekly dance segment on ECW for the next several months.
 On November 1, Brooke was released from her WWE contract, and Extreme Exposé dissolved as a group.
 This left Kelly and Layla to enter an ongoing rivalry with more active wrestling roles.
 On the October 29 episode of Raw, Kelly won a battle royal to earn a match against the WWE Women's Champion, Beth Phoenix.
-Kelly lost the subsequent match the following week on Raw.
+Kelly lost the match the following week on Raw.
 Kelly continued to feud with Layla, and they were on opposite sides of a 10-Diva tag team match at Survivor Series, which Kelly's team won.
 In April 2008, Kelly was part of the losing team in a five-on-five Divas match at the Backlash pay-per-view.